 The Company follows VIG guidelines to ensure its efficient and economic operation.
-The Company wants to maintain functional key processes as well as assets supporting the aim to provide sustainable reinsurance services by defining strict procedures, controls and emergency plans.
+The Company seeks to maintain functional key processes as well as assets supporting the aim to provide sustainable reinsurance services by defining strict procedures, controls and emergency plans.

-Operational risk according to the standard formula is mainly dependent on the amount of earned premiums and best estimates.
-This assessment does not provide a deep understanding of the underlying sources and associated effects of operational risk.
-For this reason, operational risk is divided into further sub-categories and additionally assessed qualitatively through the Internal Control System in accordance with the Group guidelines in order to obtain a more precise risk profile.
-The operational sub-risk categories are:
+The operational risk according to the standard formula is derived from the amounts of gross earned premiums and gross best estimates.
+This assessment is deemed not to provide a deep understanding of the underlying sources and associated effects of operational risk.
+With that being said, the operational risk is further divided into further sub-categories and additionally assessed qualitatively through the Internal

+Control System in accordance with the Group guidelines in order to obtain a more precise risk profile.
+The operational sub-risk categories are as follows:

 - model and data quality risk,

 - project risk,

 - process and organizational risk,

 - human error risk.

 - business disruption risk,

 - know-how concentration risk,

 - insufficient human resources,

-- hardware and infrastructure,
+- hardware and infrastructure.

 - IT software and security,

 - IT development,

 - compliance risk.